-To be considered for distribution, any nonschool material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to Brazos ISD Superintendent, Brian Thompson, for prior review.
-Superintendent will approve or reject the materials within two school days of the time the materials are received.
+To be considered for distribution, any nonschool material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to Brazos ISD Superintendent for prior review.
+The Superintendent will approve or reject the materials within two school days of the time the materials are received.
 The requestor may appeal a rejection in accordance with the appropriate district complaint policy.
 [See policies DGBA or GF for more information.]

-Brazos Middle School Principal, Clay Hudgins has designated the BMS office has designated the BMS office as the location for approved nonschool materials to be placed for voluntary viewing or collection.
+The Brazos Middle School Principal, Clay Hudgins has designated the BMS office as the location for approved nonschool materials to be placed for voluntary viewing or collection.